JhouLab/Pi5WebcamRecorder/README.md

 # HOW TO USE:

-Instructions, version 1.5
+Instructions, version 1.5, Updated March 10, 2025.

-Updated Aug 18, 2024.

-For best results, run on a Raspberry Pi 5, which is much faster than the Pi 4.
+This is intended to run on a Raspberry Pi 5, which is much faster than the Pi 4.
 It can handle 4 simultaneous cameras at 640x480 and 30 frames per second.

+This program will run on a Pi 4, and will be fast enough to handle a single camera, but not four of them.

 If you have problems, questions, or suggestions, please email jhoulab1@gmail.com

 # GETTING STARTED:

+To install on a new machine, first follow the instructions at the bottom of this page, under: "Installing on Raspberry Pi 5".

-On most JhouLab computers, the program is installed to the following folder:
+On most JhouLab Pi's, the program is already installed to the following folder:

     /home/jhoulab/Documents/github/Pi5WebcamRecorder

-If you need to install on a new machine, skip to the botton section on this page: "Installing on a new machine"

-Then launch the program with one of the following methods:
+Once installed, launch the program with one of the following methods:

     Method 1: From command line:

       cd Documents/github/Pi5WebcamRecorder
       python -m RUN_AS_ROOT

-    Method 2: From Thonny:
+    Method 2: From the Pi's built-in Thonny app:
       Click "Load", select "RUN_AS_ROOT.py", then click "Run" (green button with white triangle).

 Upon launch, the program will auto-detect USB cameras, open a control bar, and display up to 4 cameras in a 2x2 grid,